cypress-io/cypress-documentation/source/guides/core-concepts/interacting-with-elements.md

 The scrolling algorithm works by scrolling the top, leftmost point of the element we issued the command on to the top, leftmost scrollable point of it's scrollable container.

-However, this scrolling behavior can sometimes create other issues.
-For instance, when Cypress calculates that the element to interact with is being covered by a parent element, then we "nudge" it's container by scrolling it a tiny bit.
+After scrolling the element, if we determine that it is still being covered up, we will continue to scroll and "nudge" the page until it becomes visible.
+This most frequently happens when you have `position: fixed` or `position: sticky` navigation elements which are fixed to the top of the page.

-This most often happens when you have a "sticky nav" that is fixed to the top of the page.
-By Cypress scrolling the element to the top, it can sometimes end up "underneath" this nav.
-Our algorithm *should* detect this and scroll until the element is no longer covered.
+Our algorithm *should* always be able to scroll until the element is not covered.

 ## Coordinates